Regression Based Expected Shortfall Backtesting: Acknowledgments

 \section{Acknowledgments}

-We thank Tobias Fissler, Lyudmila Grigoryeva, Roxana Halbleib, Phillip Heiler, Ekaterina Kazak, Winfried Pohlmeier, James Taylor, and Johanna Ziegel for suggestions which inspired some results of this paper.
-Financial support by the Heidelberg Academy of Sciences and Humanities (HAW) within the project ``Analyzing, Measuring and Forecasting Financial Risks by means of High-Frequency Data'' and by the German Research Foundation (DFG) within the research group ``Robust Risk Measures in Real Time Settings''.
+We thank the editor Andrew Patton, an anonymous associate editor and two referees for very helpful comments.
+We further thank Tobias Fissler, Lyudmila Grigoryeva, Roxana Halbleib, Phillip Heiler, Ekaterina Kazak, Winfried Pohlmeier, James Taylor, and Johanna Ziegel for suggestions which inspired some results of this paper.
+Financial support by the Heidelberg Academy of Sciences and Humanities (HAW) within the project ``Analyzing, Measuring and Forecasting Financial Risks by means of High-Frequency Data'' and by the German Research Foundation (DFG) within the research group ``Robust Risk Measures in Real Time Settings'' is gratefully acknowledged.
 The authors acknowledge support by the state of Baden-Württemberg through bwHPC.
+The majority of the work on this paper was conducted while both authors were at the Department of Economics, Universität Konstanz.